welteki/docs.actuated.dev/docs/faq.md

 For the pilot phase, we're targeting GitHub Actions because it has fine-grained access controls and the ability to schedule exactly one build to a runner.
 Most other CI systems expect self-hosted runners to perform many builds, and we believe that to be an anti-pattern.
 We'll offer advice to teams accepted into the pilot who wish to evaluate GitHub Actions or migrate away from another solution.

 That said, if you're using these tools within your organisation, and face similar issues or concerns, we'd like to hear from you.
+And we have a proof of concept that works with GitLab CI, so feel free to reach out to us if you feel actuated would be a good fit for your team.

 Feel free to contact us at: [contact@openfaas.com](mailto:contact@openfaas.com)